serde-rs/serde-rs.github.io/future/_src/impl-serializer.md

         key.serialize(&mut **self)
     }

-    // It doesn't make a difference whether the colon is serialized at the end
+    // It doesn't make a difference whether the colon is printed at the end of
-    // of `serialize_key` or at the beginning of `serialize_value`.
+    // `serialize_key` or at the beginning of `serialize_value`.
 In this case
     // the code is a bit simpler having it here. fn serialize_value<T>(&mut self, value: &T) -> Result<()>
         where T: ?Sized + Serialize